PelionIoT/actions/README.md

 ## misspell

 Runs the [`misspell`](https://github.com/golangci/misspell) application to spot common spelling mistakes.
 Exception list (`-i` argument) can be given.
+The action assumes the repository has been checked out already.

 Inputs:
 - `exceptions` - list of words (comma separated, no spaces inbetween) to ignore for spelling mistakes.
 Typical one would be for example mosquitto (referring to Apache Mosquitto).